ElementsProject/lightning/doc/lightning-datastore.7.md

 -----------

-The **datastore** RPC command allows plugins to store data in the c-lightning database, for later retrieval.
+The **datastore** RPC command allows plugins to store data in the Core Lightning database, for later retrieval.

 *key* is an array of values (though a single value is treated as a one-element array), to form a hierarchy.
 Using the first element of